pensando/dsc-drivers/README.md

 ARCH=aarch64, else will build the host version of ionic.
 Simply cd to the drivers/linux directory and type 'make'.

+Well, okay maybe not that simple any more - it should be, but some things changed in the makefiles internally, and it's a little more complex.
+Also, we wanted to keep this archive closer to what is used internally.

+If the headers for your current Linux kernel are findable under /lib/modules with kernel config values defined, this should work:
+    make M=`pwd` KCFLAGS="-Werror -Ddrv_ver=\\\"1.15.4.8\\\"" modules

+If the kernel config file doesn't have the Pensando configuration strings set in it, you can add them in the make line.

+For Naples drivers:
+    make M=`pwd` KCFLAGS="-Werror -Ddrv_ver=\\\"1.15.4.8\\\"" CONFIG_IONIC_MNIC=m CONFIG_MNET=m CONFIG_MNET_UIO_PDRV_GENIRQ=m modules

+For the host driver:
+    make M=`pwd` KCFLAGS="-Werror -Ddrv_ver=\\\"1.15.4.8\\\"" CONFIG_IONIC=m modules

+As usual, if the Linux headers are elsewhere, add the appropriate -C magic:
+    make -C <kernel-header-path> M=`pwd` ...

 ## History

 2020-07-07 - initial drivers using 1.8.0-E-48